Page Links: First Previous 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 Next Last Index Page

 What the hell happened in the cockpit?

 08:08:42 Engine 1 and Engine 2 fuel cutoff switches transitioned from RUN to CUTOFF position.
 One of the pilots asks the other why did he cutoff.
 The other pilot responded that he did not do so.
 08:08:52 Engine 1 fuel cutoff switch transitioned from CUTOFF to RUN 08:08:56 Engine 2 fuel cutoff switch also transitions from CUTOFF to RUN Who (or what?) operated the cutoff switches?
 Does the FDR actually have some input of the physical position of the switches or is it just measuring the output signal voltage which might be changed by a momentary short from liquid or swarf.
 Both signals go to cutoff within 1 second but then one recovers four seconds after the other.
-Surely a pilot discovering a turned off switch would have both back on in less than four seconds. |
+Surely a pilot discovering a turned off switch would have both back on in less than four seconds.
+10 users liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |

 Page Links: First Previous 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 Next Last Index Page